FrederikGJ/bi_eksamen_4_sem/intro_udkast.md

 Some goes as far as calling it a mental health pandemic.
 In our project we want to investigate this, by looking at quantitative data from the WHO (World Health Organisation) and qualitative data from a collection of suicide notes.
-We use suicide rates as a proxy for the mental health state of peoples across the globe.
-And the suicide notes to investigate the subjective mental state of someone who is severely depressed.
-So we look at the problem of mental health problems from both a macro and micro persepektive.
+We use suicide rates as a proxy for state of peoples mental health across the globe, along with suicide notes to investigate the subjective mental state of someone who is severely depressed.
+So we look at the problem of mental health from both a macro and micro persepektive.
 Both the global and the local perspective.

 The question we seek to answer: what are the soci-economic and personal causes of mental health problems?